droofner/coin_changer_kata/readme.md

-next I tested for 11 cents to return 1 dime and 1 penny I changed the code by add cents to remove the dime then put the rest of the change I ran a test for 16 cents to return 1 dime, 1 nickel, 1 penny and it worked
+next I tested for 11 cents to return 1 dime and 1 penny I changed the code by add cents to remove the dime then put the rest of the change I ran a test for 16 cents to return 1 dime, 1 nickel, 1 penny and it worked so now I ran a test for 20 cents to return 2 dimes and it failed I changed the code for 1 dime a little I add a coins to = cents divided 10 and then changed the cents to = cents - 10 times the coins.